 Luckily, you can fix these things pretty quickly and within minutes.
 You just need to have patience and follow the below-mentioned steps one by one.

-How Do I Enable Keyboards in BIOS?
+How to Enable Keyboards in BIOS?

 To enable the keyboard in BIOS, you need to choose the Disabled option for USB 3.0.
 Enter the BIOS mode in your computer, move to the Advanced tab, select USB Single Port Control, and there you will find the USB 3.0 option.
 After disabling it, save the changes and exit BIOS.